allegroai/clearml-docs/docs/webapp/applications/apps_overview.md

 :::tip Configuration shortcuts
 You can also launch an app instance with the configuration of a previously launched instance:
-* Cloning a previously launched app instance will open the launch form with the original instance's configuration prefilled.
+* Cloning a previously launched app instance will open the instance launch form with the original instance's configuration prefilled.
 * Importing an app configuration file.
 You can export an existing app instance's configuration as a JSON file when viewing its configuration.

-The prefilled configuration form can be edited before launching the new app instance.
+The prefilled instance launch form can be edited before starting the new app instance.
 :::

 ## App Instance Actions